The Art of Upcycling Furniture: Why I Do It and Why You Should Too

 1. Find Your Inspiration

 Start by finding inspiration.
-Look at Pinterest, Instagram, and interior design blogs to see what others are doing.
+Look at Pinterest, Instagram and interior design blogs to see what others are doing.
 This will give you ideas and help you decide on the style and type of project you want to undertake.
+Sometimes I see a piece of furniture I want so I then hunt for a something similar that I can upcycle.

 2. Choose the Right Piece

 Select a piece of furniture that suits your needs and fits your space.
 Consider its condition and the amount of work it will require.
-If you’re new to upcycling, start with something simple and build your skills over time.
+If you’re new to upcycling, start with something simple and build up your skill base gradually.

 3. Gather Your Materials and Tools